bahrus/ob-session/README.md

 ## Why focus on Session Storage?

-Whereas one could argue that local storage is being eclipsed by helper libraries based on Indexed DB, session storage serves a particular niche -- In some [lines of business](https://www.securityevaluators.com/casestudies/industry-wide-misunderstandings-of-https/), caching business data in the client, even after the browser closes, runs afoul of audits. history.state and sessionStorage don't appear to raise such concerns.
+Whereas one could argue that local storage is being eclipsed by helper libraries based on Indexed DB, session storage serves a particular niche -- In some [lines of business](https://www.securityevaluators.com/casestudies/industry-wide-misunderstandings-of-https/), caching business data in the client, even after the browser window / tab closes, runs afoul of audits. history.state and sessionStorage don't appear to raise such concerns.

 ## Install the Polymer-CLI